Plastic Surgery Residency

 In addition to clinical training, residents attend and participate in conferences that enhance their medical knowledge.
 These include areas of basic sciences as applied to surgery, critical care, trauma, diagnosis, pathology, and treatment of surgical diseases.
 During the first two years of residency, many of these conferences are held in conjunction with the off-service rotations and general surgery department.

-Beginning in the second year of residency, residents attend weekly Selected Readings, The Basics, and Division of Plastic Surgery educational conferences.
+From the first year of residency, residents attend weekly Selected Readings, The Basics, and Division of Plastic Surgery educational conferences.
 These conferences include diagnosis, pathology, complications, and administrative concerns specific to plastic surgery.
 They also attend the Department of Surgery Grand Rounds once a month.

 Plastic Surgery Educational Weekly Conference Schedule